Treatment for small bowel cancer

 Chemotherapy uses anti cancer (cytotoxic) drugs to destroy cancer cells.
 The drugs circulate throughout the body in the bloodstream.

-You might have chemotherapy to reduce or control symptoms of advanced cancer.
+You might have chemotherapy to reduce or control symptoms of cancer that has spread.

 You might have: